areebamoosa/my-dsa-learning/DSA-Notes/Data Structures & Algorithms/Queue/Queue.md

 - A variable size to track the current number of elements in the queue.
 - A variable capacity to represent the maximum number of elements the queue can hold.

+## Implementation of Circular Queue Using Arrays

+A circular queue is a linear data structure that overcomes the limitations of a simple queue.

+In a normal array implementation, dequeue() can be O(n) or we may waste space.
+Using a circular array, both enqueue() and dequeue() can be done in O(1).